Nicholas Sarkozy did not walk out of the G20 summit.

 We are extending supervision to all systemically important institutions, markets, and products, including hedge funds.

-He was talking about reforming and expanding the IMF and world banks so they are more efficient, not your own local bank.
+He was talking about reforming and expanding the IMF and World Banks so they are more efficient, not your own local bank.

-And they're going to make the CEO at your local bank quit because they're going to put uh earnings limitations on your CEO.
+And they're going to make the CEO at your local bank quit because they're going to put earnings limitations on your CEO.

-Continuing our theme of recent years on the loss of individual freedom and liberty in this country.
+Now, leaving that aside because that's what it is, continuing our theme of recent years on the loss of individual freedom and liberty in this country.

-There's a minor league baseball team in Michigan called the West Michigan White Caps.
+There's a minor league baseball team in Michigan called the West Michigan Whitecaps.

 They're in Grand Rapids, Michigan.